cfragoas/SatLink/README.md

 Detailed information about the usage of the GUI can be found in the [READMEFILE]

-# Using SatCalc via python commands
+# Using SatLink via python commands
- SatCalc consists of three main classes
+ SatLink consists of three main classes

   - Satellite class
   - Ground Station class